Dynamical Signatures of Symmetry Broken and Liquid Phases in an $S=1/2$ Heisenberg Antiferromagnet on the Triangular Lattice

 \paragraph{Acknowledgments} We would like to thank Ruben Verresen, Wilhelm Kadow and Johannes Knolle for helpful discussions and Francesco Ferrari and Federico Becca for providing additional data for spectral functions from variational Monte Carlo simulations.
-F.P. acknowledges support of the European Research Council (ERC) under the European Unions Horizon 2020 research and innovation program (grant agreement No. 771537).
-F.P. also acknowledges the support of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy EXC-2111- 390814868.
+F.P. acknowledges support of the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation program (Grant No. 771537).
+F.P. also acknowledges the support of the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany’s Excellence Strategy Grant No. EXC-2111- 390814868.
 F.P.’s research is part of the Munich Quantum Valley, which is supported by the Bavarian state government with funds from the Hightech Agenda Bayern Plus.
-This work was in part suppported by the Deutsche Forschungsgemeinschaft under grants SFB 1143 (project-id 247310070) and cluster of excellence ct.qmat (EXC 2147, project-id 390858490).
-L.V. is supported by the Research Foundation Flanders.
+This work was in part supported by the Deutsche Forschungsgemeinschaft under Grant No. SFB 1143 (Project No. 247310070) and cluster of excellence ct.qmat (EXC 2147, Project No. 390858490).
+L.V. is supported by the Research Foundation Flanders (FWO) via Grant No. FWO20/PDS/115.